-Sun Life Financial Inc., commonly known as Sun Life, is a leading international financial services company headquartered in Toronto, Canada.
-Established in 1865, Sun Life has grown to become a prominent player in the insurance and asset management industry, with significant operations across North America, Asia, and the UK.
-The company offers a diverse range of products and services, including life insurance, health insurance, and investment solutions, distinguished by their customer-centric approach and innovative technology.
+Sun Life Financial Inc., commonly known as Sun Life, is a leading international financial services company headquartered in Canada.
+Established in 1865, Sun Life has grown to become a prominent player in the insurance and asset management sectors, with significant operations across North America, Asia, and the UK.
+The company offers a diverse range of products and services, including life insurance, health insurance, and investment solutions, distinguished by their customer-centric approach and innovative offerings.
 Sun Life's commitment to financial wellness and sustainability has earned it a strong market position, recognised for its robust financial performance and dedication to community initiatives.
-With a rich history of over 150 years, Sun Life continues to adapt and thrive in an ever-evolving financial landscape.
+With over 150 years of experience, Sun Life continues to adapt and thrive in an ever-evolving industry landscape.

 How does Sun Life's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.